-The lively capital of Greece, Athens, is the birthplace of the Western Civilization.
-With a history marked by Byzantine, Roman, and Ottoman civilizations, there are a lot of things to do in Athens to keep you occupied for days.
+The lively capital of Greece, Athens, is the birthplace of the Western Civilisation.
+With a history marked by Byzantine, Roman, and Ottoman civilisations, there are a lot of things to do in Athens to keep you occupied for days.
 Check out this awesome Athens travel guide to plan your journey!

 The site is huge and it can take hours to cover it.
 The Parthenon is the largest temple on the Acropolis, dedicated to goddess Athena.
 Other buildings not to miss are the Temple of Athena Nike, the Erechteion, and the Propylea.

-Learn about the ancient Greek society when you visit the Ancient Agora
+Learn about the ancient Greek society when you visit Ancient Agora

-Although I loved the Acropolis, my favorite of the must-visit places in Athens is the Ancient Agora.
+Although I loved the Acropolis, my favorite of the must-visit places in Athens is the Ancient Agora – this is why this Athens travel guide is different from the rest!
 It is the best example of an ancient Greek agora and offers an excellent insight into how the society was organized.
 You can spend a lot of time just strolling among the ruins.
 My favorite building is the Temple of Hephaestus.
 Other important buildings include the Mint, the Strategeion, the Temple of Apollo Patroos, and the two South Stoa.

 Make sure to wear good walking shoes and try to avoid visiting during the mid-day hours if you happen to be in Athens during summer.